dotnet/diagnostics/documentation/design-docs/ipc-protocol.md

   </tr>
 </table>

 This is a one-way transmission with no expectation of an ACK.
-The Reverse Server is expected to consume this message and then hold on to the now active connection until it chooses to send a Diagnostics IPC command.
+The tool owning the Diagnostic Port is expected to consume this message and then hold on to the now active connection until it chooses to send a Diagnostics IPC command.

 ## Dataflow

-Due to the potential for an optional continuation in the Diagnostics IPC Protocol, each successful connection between the runtime and a reverse server is only usable once.
-As a result, a .NET process will attempt to _reconnect_ to the Reverse Server after every command that is sent across an active connection.
+Due to the potential for an *optional continuation* in the Diagnostics IPC Protocol, each successful connection between the runtime and a Diagnostic Port is only usable **once**.
+As a result, a .NET process will attempt to _reconnect_ to the Reverse Server immediately after every command that is sent across an active connection.

 A typical dataflow has 2 actors, the Target application, `T` and the Diagnostics Monitor Application, `M`, and communicates like so:
 ```